District Health Mitigation Plan

 - Staff and students will be encouraged to use hand sanitizer with at least 60% alcohol when hand washing is unavailable.
 Handwashing is preferred over the use of sanitizer.

-- Hand sanitizer with at least 60% alcohol will be available at entrances, exits, classrooms, cafeteria and throughout school campuses.
+- Hand sanitizer with at least 60% alcohol will be available to all school campuses and district offices.

 - Supervised use of hand sanitizer by students age 6 and younger.